emoore29/cadence-demo/README.md

 Because of this, demo data is now used for saved tracks, top tracks, and recommendations, to demonstrate how the app would function if the API endpoints were still accessible.
 Users can still interact with and create playlists with Cadence, but sadly, only with a limited database of tracks purely for demonstration purposes, not with their own Spotify libraries as was intended.

-If you are interested in creating playlists based on track features from your actual Spotify data, I recommend [Sort Your Music](http://sortyourmusic.playlistmachinery.com/), which is a web app that was approved pre-deprecation and offers similar functionality and uses the same API endpoints Cadence relied on.
+If you are interested in creating playlists based on track features from your actual Spotify data, I recommend [Sort Your Music](http://sortyourmusic.playlistmachinery.com/), which is a web app that was approved pre-deprecation and offers similar functionality using the same API endpoints Cadence relied on.

 ## How it works/worked